 Carbon monoxide is a silent killer.
 Check out the dangers and learn how to stay safe

-This year alone 722 people have been hospitalised and 47 people have been killed due to carbon monoxide poisoning.
-Small changes made to your home and your attitude can help prevent anyone you care about being affected by this dangerous illness.
+According to the Department of Health and Social Care, carbon monoxide poisoning at home accounts for an average of 50 recorded deaths annually and up to 4,000 medical visits, Small changes made to your home and your attitude can help prevent anyone you care about being affected by this dangerous illness.

 What causes carbon monoxide poisoning?